Nikon D3400 vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

-Both the D3400 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D3400 and RX10 II can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3400 and the Sony RX10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.